 Companies In The Mix

-One of the main self-announced players in both electric trucks and autonomous trucking is Tesla Motors Inc. (NASDAQ:TSLAC).
+One of the main self-announced players in both electric trucks and autonomous trucking is Tesla Motors Inc. (NASDAQ:TSLAF).
 Tesla CEO Elon Musk said in July that the company was in the process of designing a large truck, a pickup truck and a bus.

 Another company is Volvo which has deployed an overhead tram-like charging system in Sweden.
 Volvo has also been testing short-haul battery electric trucks and two versions of semi-autonomous systems.
 Others include Daimler and Nikola, a startup with visions of an electric trucking future.